-- Read the valuation report, inquired with the management and the independent valuer, obtained explanations to support the selection of valuation methodology, valuation adjustments made in light of the increased estimation uncertainty as well as the key assumptions including the cash flows and capitalisation rates; - Involved our internal valuation resources in assessing the appropriateness of the valuation methodology and the reasonableness of the valuation assumptions and inputs used by management as disclosed in Note 21(d) to the financial statements and performed sensitivity analysis on the fair value by simulating reasonable changes in the key assumptions in light of the increased estimation uncertainty in market and economic conditions brought on by macro-economic factors; and - Reviewed the adequacy of the disclosures in the financial statements relating to key sources of estimation uncertainty, unquoted equity investments, fair value of assets or liabilities, and level 3 fair value measurements, which are fundamental to users' understanding of this matter.
-They comprise key assumptions, estimation uncertainty and sensitivity of the fair value, including information that the fair value of the unquoted equity investments recorded in the Group's balance sheet as at 31 July 2022 was estimated based on conditions prevailing on that date.
+- Read the valuation report, inquired with the management and the independent valuer, obtained explanations to support the selection of valuation methodology, valuation adjustments made in light of the increased estimation uncertainty as well as the key assumptions including the cash flows and capitalisation rates; - Involved our internal valuation resources in assessing the appropriateness of the valuation methodology and the reasonableness of the valuation assumptions and inputs used by management as disclosed in Note 21(d) to the financial statements and performed sensitivity analysis on the fair value by simulating reasonable changes in the key assumptions; and - Reviewed the adequacy of the disclosures in the financial statements relating to key sources of estimation uncertainty, unquoted equity investments, fair value of assets or liabilities, and level 3 fair value measurements, which are fundamental to users' understanding of this matter.
+They comprise key assumptions, estimation uncertainty and sensitivity of the fair value, including information that the fair value of the unquoted equity investments recorded in the Group's balance sheet as at 31 July 2023 was estimated based on conditions prevailing on that date.